Alberto Redondo

-Alberto Redondo Guijarro (born 22 May 1997) is a Spanish footballer who plays for Elche CF Ilicitano as a right back.
+Alberto Redondo Guijarro (born 22 May 1997) is a Spanish footballer who plays as a right back.

 Club career

 Born in Cuenca, Castile-La Mancha, Redondo finished his formation with Getafe CF. On 1 November 2015 he his senior debut with the reserves, starting in a 2–0 Segunda División B home win against Real Madrid Castilla.

 Redondo appeared in two further matches during the campaign, as his side suffered relegation.
 He scored his first senior goal on 5 February 2017, netting the opener in a 4–0 home routing of SR Villaverde-Boetticher CF.

 Redondo made his first team – and La Liga – debut on 6 May 2018, starting in a 1–0 away win against UD Las Palmas.
 However, he resumed his spell with the B-team before leaving in 2019.

 In January 2020, Redondo moved to another reserve team, RCD Mallorca B also in the fourth division.